bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

 ```
 We use a wrapper that supports synchronous operation around ROS2’s asynchronous TF implementation (ROS2 code [here](https://github.com/ros2/rclpy/tree/humble)).
 Passing it the body and vision frame names causes the wrapper to wait until it sees those frames.
 This lets us make sure the robot is started and TF is working before proceeeding.

 In order to perform small actions with the robot we use the SpotCommander class.
-This is a wrapper some service clients that talk to services offered by the spot driver.
+This wraps some service clients that talk to services offered by the spot driver.
 ```python
         self._robot = SpotCommander()
 ```